 Fake login pages are effective because they rely on social engineering tactics to deceive users into thinking that they are providing their login credentials to a legitimate website.
 The attackers often use persuasive language and time-sensitive calls to action to create a sense of urgency and compel users to enter their login information without thinking twice.

-As a result to the widespread success of account takeover using fake login pages, organizations have implemented Multi-factor Authentication (MFA) significantly reducing the success rate of these attacks.
+As a result to the widespread success of account takeover using fake login pages, organizations have implemented Multi-factor Authentication (MFA), significantly reducing the success rate of these attacks.
 In response, attackers have been combining fake login pages with MFA interception tactics to bypass security for MFA) protected accounts.
-This attack involves developing an additional layer to the fake login page experience with a follow up MFA request prompt, then receiving the one-time passcode generated by the user has entered their login credentials on the fake login page.
+This attack involves developing an additional layer to the fake login page experience with a follow-up MFA request prompt, then receiving the one-time passcode generated by the user who has entered their login credentials on the fake login page.
 The attacker can then use the intercepted passcode to gain access to the user's account, even if the account is protected by MFA.